You are not alone

 It can be very tempting for organisations, particularly charities, to use that Hollywood narrative when engaging others on their work, to really big up their lone role as pioneer and innovator, but it isn’t always sustainable, realistic or even true.

 In the last few years, we have seen the hard and fast distinctions between charities, businesses and the public sector blur and splinter.
 It wasn’t what he meant but George Osborne was right when he said “We are all in this together”.

 Society now has at its disposal the tools, including funding, technology and models of collaboration, which are needed to address some of the most urgent challenges.
-Charities should be playing a key role but they have to be open to and proactive about the collaboration.
+Businesses and charities have key roles to play but they have to be open to and proactive about the collaboration.

-Evidence that some of the world’s most intractable problems – for example, preventable illnesses, inequitable access to healthcare and the shortage of clean water – can be solved is galvanising those who advocate change, whoever and whatever they might be.
+Evidence that some of the world’s most intractable problems – the ones we’ve identified as Sustainable Development Goals, for example, preventable illnesses, inequitable access to healthcare and the shortage of clean water – can be solved if galvanising those who advocate change, whoever and whatever they might be.
 Their ambition is to make the most significant impact at the lowest cost in the shortest period of time and it is an open question whether not-for-profits are able or willing to embrace the entrepreneurial spirit that is needed to meet these aspirations.

 This new reality also creates opportunities as well as challenges for businesses, who are coming under increasing pressure from consumers as well as governments to accept greater responsibility to help create a fairer society.
 For example, the new National Living Wage requires employers to bear a greater share of the burden of living costs, enabling the Government to cut tax credits.